Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 ### _2- The RAM and the ROM_

 A memory in a computer is like a big table that contain multiple values unlike registers that can only hold one value.
 Each cell is in table is known as a memory cell.
 Each cell has a unique address.
-You can split a memory in multiple “pages” that represent 256 bytes of data.
+You can split a memory in multiple "pages" that represent 256 bytes of data.
 You can see one example of a page of a memory in the table below.

 |   | X0 | X1 | X2 | X3 | X4 | X5 | X6 | X7 | X8 | X9 | XA | XB | XC | XD | XE | XF |
 |:--|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|
 |0X |04|01|60|00|51|06|00|01|01|23|45|67|89|AB|CD|EF|